lwmqn/shepherd/README.md

 });
 ```

 * Create a server with a default account.
-Only clients connecting with this account is authenticated if you don't have an authentication subsystem.
+Only Clients connecting with this account is authenticated if you don't have an authentication subsystem.

 ```js
 var qserver = new MqttShepherd('my_iot_server', {